Monsey Church: Merger with and withdrawal from the Christian Reformed Church (1890–1908)

 Around the turn of the century, a series of disputes about Freemasonry and membership in other secret societies arose within Classis Hackensack.
 The first incident was in 1898, when a delegate to the Classis from the Ridgewood, New Jersey church was accused of being a Freemason, contrary to the rules of church government.
 The man neither affirmed nor denied his membership in Masonry, but he also refused to renounce it.
 He then withdrew himself as a delegate.
 His alternate was put forward, but it became clear that he was a member of the Odd Fellows, and the Classis did not seat him.
-This ultimately resulted in the Ridgewood church's withdrawal from the Christian Reformed Church early in 1899.
+This resulted in the Ridgewood church's withdrawal from the Christian Reformed Church early in 1899.

-A similar case involved the Rev. Charles N. Van Houten, son of the Monsey Church's second pastor, the Rev. Abraham (Abram) Van Houten.
-The younger Van Houten had been the pastor of a Presbyterian church for some 20 years, but around 1905 was called by the church in Schraalenberg, New Jersey to be its pastor due to the old age and infirmity of the Rev. Garret A. Haring, who had been ministering there.
-Charles Van Houten was a Freemason, and he agreed that he would withdraw from the organization, in submission to the rules, if he were to join with Classis Hackensack.
-He accepted the call, was received by the Classis, and did withdraw from Freemasonry.
-Classis Hudson, however, learned of this decision and was not satisfied.
-The Stated Clerk sent a letter to Classis Hackensack informing them that they would protest the admission of Charles Van Houten and would not recognize him as a minister of the gospel.
+A similar case involved Charles N. Van Houten, son of the Monsey Church's second pastor, Abraham (Abram) Van Houten.
+The younger Van Houten had been the pastor of a Presbyterian church for some 20 years, but around 1905 was called by the church in Schraalenberg, New Jersey, to be its pastor due to the old age and infirmity of Garret A. Haring, who had been ministering there.
+Charles Van Houten was a Freemason, and agreed to withdraw from the organization, in submission to the rules, if he joined with Classis Hackensack.
+He accepted the call, was received by the Classis, and withdrew from Freemasonry.
+But Classis Hudson learned of this decision and was not satisfied.
+The Stated Clerk sent Classis Hackensack a letter informing them that they would protest Van Houten's admission and would not recognize him as a minister of the gospel.

 Early in 1908, a resolution was put before Classis Hackensack to withdraw from the Christian Reformed Church since rules about "minor secret organizations" and other matters had caused so much agitation in the churches and in meetings of the Classis, and conflict between Classis Hudson and itself.
 On June 2, 1908, after referral to the churches, the decision was ratified to withdraw from the Christian Reformed Church.
 The Monsey Church, through its pastor John Calvin Voorhis, cast a vote to withdraw.
-The Monsey Church was once again part of the True Reformed Dutch Church, newly re-constituted.
+The Monsey Church was once again part of the True Reformed Dutch Church, newly reconstituted.

-The newly independent Classis Hackensack quickly passed a resolution to deal with the trouble that had arisen in the period -: "Resolved that in the future we eliminate the inquiry respecting all secret societies according to Art.
+The newly independent Classis Hackensack quickly passed a resolution to deal with the trouble that had arisen in –: "Resolved that in the future we eliminate the inquiry respecting all secret societies according to Art.
 32 of our confession."
-John Calvin Voorhis, who had just been released from his pastorate at Monsey and been named counselor instead, opposed this resolution and had his name recorded in the minutes as opposed to it.
+Voorhis, who had just been released from his pastorate at Monsey and been named counselor instead, opposed this resolution and had his name recorded in the minutes as opposed to it.